VH-BKY. Lockheed 414-08 Hudson IVA c/n 6034.

 South Coast Airways was wound up - March 31, 1962

 Sold to Jon Fairfax & Sons t/a Herald Flying Services - September 10, 1962

-Experienced an in-flight fire in starboard engine whilst operating over Richmond, N.S.W. - June 2, 1965
+Experienced an in-flight fire in the starboard engine whilst operating over Richmond, N.S.W. - June 02, 1965

-Returned to Sydney Airport where damage was repaired over next 3 months
+Returned to Sydney (Kingsford Smith) where the damage was repaired over the next 3 months

 Registered to Sepal Pty Ltd, Mascot - June 24, 1966